dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/indirect-selection.md

 You can set the flag to: `empty`, `buildable`, `cautious`, or `eager` (default).
 By default, dbt indirectly selects all tests if they touch any resource you select.
 Learn more about these options in [Indirect selection in Test selection examples](/reference/node-selection/test-selection-examples?indirect-selection-mode=eager#indirect-selection).

+The following is a visualization of the impact `--indirect-selection` and the various flags have using three models, three tests, and `dbt build` as an example:

 <VersionBlock firstVersion="1.5" >